Skip to main content

 High-Yield Savings Account

-High-yield savings accounts (HYSA) offer dramatically better interest rates than traditional brick-and-mortar banks.
-While the national average savings rate hovers around 0.45%, high-yield accounts from online banks offer 4-5% APY — the same FDIC insurance, but with 10-25x the interest earned.
+High-yield savings accounts (HYSAs) pay dramatically more interest than what you'll get at a traditional bank.
+While the national average savings rate sits around 0.45%, high-yield accounts from online banks offer 4-5% APY.
+Same FDIC insurance, same safety—just 10-25x the interest.

-Online banks can offer higher rates because they don't have the overhead costs of physical branches — no rent, fewer employees, no ATM networks to maintain.
-The savings are passed to customers as higher rates.
-Major HYSA providers include Marcus (Goldman Sachs), Ally, Capital One 360, and Discover.
+Online banks pull this off because they skip the costs of physical branches—no rent, fewer employees, no ATM networks to maintain.
+Those savings go straight to you as higher rates.
+You'll find popular HYSAs at places like Marcus (Goldman Sachs), Ally, Capital One 360, and Discover.

-HYSAs are ideal for emergency funds, short-term savings goals, and cash holdings.
-The money is typically accessible via electronic transfer within 1-2 business days, making it liquid enough for emergencies but not so accessible that you'll spend it impulsively.
+HYSAs are perfect for your emergency fund, short-term savings goals, and any cash you're holding.
+Your money is typically accessible via electronic transfer within 1-2 business days—liquid enough for emergencies, but just removed enough from your checking account that you won't spend it on impulse.

-The main considerations when choosing a HYSA include: current APY (compare several banks), rate history (some banks use teaser rates that drop), minimum balance requirements, monthly fees, transfer limits, and whether the bank offers other products you might want (checking, CDs).
+When shopping around, pay attention to: the current APY (compare a few banks), their rate history (some use teaser rates that drop later), minimum balance requirements, monthly fees, transfer limits, and whether they offer other products you might want like checking or CDs.

-HYSA interest is taxable as ordinary income.
-Your bank will issue a 1099-INT form for any interest earned over $10 in a tax year.
-At a 5% APY on a $50,000 balance, you'd earn $2,500 in interest and owe taxes on it — still a much better outcome than earning $25 at a traditional bank.
+One thing to know: HYSA interest counts as taxable income.
+Your bank will send you a 1099-INT form for any interest over $10.
+At 5% APY on a $50,000 balance, you'd earn about $2,500 in interest and owe taxes on it.
+Still a way better deal than earning $25 at a traditional bank and owing taxes on that.

 Frequently Asked Questions